Benches on the Avenue

 Tinley Park's Benches on the Avenue

-public art program has become one of the Village's most popular attractions, annually drawing thousands of residents and visitors to our downtown area.
-These colorful benches feature the work of both amateur and professional artists, providing spots to rest and enjoy the fantastic creations while strolling through town.
+public art program has become one of the Village's most popular attractions, drawing thousands of residents and visitors annually to the downtown area.
+The colorful benches feature the work of both amateur and professional artists and provide spots to rest and enjoy the fantastic creations while strolling through town.

 2014 Program: 'Let the Games Begin!'

-For the 11th year, we will once again place 20 handcrafted wooden benches along Oak Park Avenue in beautiful downtown Tinley Park.
-They will be on display from mid-May to Oct.
+This year, 20 handcrafted wooden benches will again be placed along Oak Park Avenue and will be on display from mid-May to Oct.
 1. Each bench will be sponsored by a local business or individual, who will take possession of the bench on Oct.
 1.

-We are currently seeking artists to create unique designs that will ultimately become bench art.
+The Village is seeking artists to create the unique designs that will ultimately become bench art.
 For the 2014 program, the benches will be based on the theme "Let the Games Begin!"

-We are looking for exciting, imaginative, three-dimensional, child- and family friendly designs depicting board games and/or traditional children’s games.
+The Village is looking for exciting, imaginative, three-dimensional, child- and family friendly designs depicting board games and/or traditional children’s games.
 Portrayals should be vibrant, colorful and include some degree of 3-D art.
 Please submit two different designs based on the "Let the Games Begin" theme (one game per bench).
-Design suggestions can be found here

 for the application form.